 I come from a country where it’s summer all year round – Singapore.
-Hence, going away for a vacation to a cold country always feels like a special trip, even though I know that in other countries, people actually go away to escape from their winter, such as Santorini, which was basically empty when I went in winter.
+Hence, going away for a winter vacation to a cold country always feels like a special trip, even though I know that in other countries, people actually go away to escape from their winter, such as Santorini, which was basically empty when I went in winter.

 The sad thing is, more than once, I’ve fallen sick before my winter trip ended.

-I’ve fallen sick in Barcelona and Tokyo at least.
-Now, it’s super frustrating and inconvenient to fall sick overseas during your holidays, and miss out on the places you could have visited happily if you were healthy.
-And then come home and have to see the doctor to treat the ‘unwelcome friends‘ brought back from overseas.
+Now, it’s super frustrating and inconvenient to fall sick overseas while being on a holiday, and having to miss out on the places you could have visited happily if you were well and healthy.
+Then come home and see the doctor to treat the ‘unwelcome friends‘ brought back from overseas.